severdia/shakespeare-obsidian/scripts_source/markdown/Pericles/Act 4, Scene 2.md

 ==64==Ay, by my faith, they shall not be chang’d yet.

 **BAWD.**
 ==65==Boult, spend thou that in the town.
-Report what a sojoumer we have; you’ll lose nothing by custom.
+Report what a sojourner we have; you’ll lose nothing by custom.
 When nature fram’d this piece, she meant thee a good turn; therefore say what a paragon she is, and thou hast the harvest out of thine own report.

 **BOULT.**
 ==66==I warrant you, mistress, thunder shall not so awake the beds of eels as my giving out her beauty stirs up the lewdly inclin’d.
 I’ll bring home some tonight.